MatTaNg/Moment/README.md

 27. Swipe right on the picture.
 28. Go to best moments – Your picture and video should appear with the correct comments.
 29. Go to AWS database and set your picture time meta data to 10 and remove your UUID once again.
-30. Go to Moments and swipe on your picture.
+30. Go to Moments - It should show No Moments Found.
 31. It should be removed from the Moments database but NOT from BestMoments.